chunatech/daaru/docs/transaction_results.md

 ### Target Url

-The last url cWeed navigated to before completing the transaction.
+The last url daaru navigated to before completing the transaction.

 ### Application